Catalog

 A study of specialized recreational and athletic opportunities available to individuals with illnesses and disabilities.
 Related associations, equipment, rules and classifications, resources and research will be encountered for a wide range of activities and conditions.
 When available, practical opportunities will be included as part of the learning process.

-KINS346 will introduce the student to the theory and application of commonly used rehabilitative exercises in the field of athletic training.
-Students will be introduced to the '10 Goals of Rehabilitation,' and will then study the relationship that therapeutic exercise plays in the attainment of each goal.
-Students will then develop a comprehensive rehabilitation plan that will enable a physically active person to return to activity as safely as possible.
-Students will be exposed to current surgical techniques and the rehabilitation that is involved.
+KINS346 will introduce the student to the theory and application of commonly used exercises in correcting physical dysfunctions, both corrective and rehabilitative.
+Students will be introduced to the '10 Goals of Rehabilitation,' and will then study the relationship that corrective exercise plays in the attainment of each goal.
+Students will then develop a comprehensive corrective plan that will enable a physically active person to correct, maintain and return to activity as safely as possible for lower extremity, upper extremity and postural conditions.

 KINS 348 Fitness Eval II Lab Procedures 3 Credit Hours (2,2)